KKilmetis8/Lorentz-Transformation/README.txt

 I'll try to use CanvasJS and Jquery, if the need arises.

-People i need to thank for helping me with learning Java, HTML and most importantly JavaScript.
+People i need to thank for helping me with learning Java, HTML and most importantly JavaScript:
-Polydoros Spanoudakis
+Polydoros Spanoudakis,
-Leonidas Arsenopoulos
+Leonidas Arsenopoulos,
 Thanasis Ermidis
 Mixalis Kalogris